Stagecoach South Scotland: Gold

 In October 2007, Stagecoach in Perth commenced operations of the first of two Stagecoach Goldline services, operated as a trial for the wider Stagecoach Group in conjunction with a service run by Stagecoach Warwickshire.
 Stagecoach in Perth's Goldline service 7 was operated using eight new Alexander Dennis Enviro300 single-deck buses, fitted out to a higher interior standard and painted in a special gold and blue livery.
 Since these trials, the brand, renamed to Stagecoach Gold, has expanded to Stagecoach subsidiaries across the United Kingdom, with Perth's Gold service 7 later upgraded in 2012 to operate Alexander Dennis Enviro350H hybrid electric buses.
 However, the service has since been stripped of Gold status.

 Park & Ride sites

-Since 1999, Stagecoach East Scotland has operated and provide numerous park & ride sites across their operating area.
+Since 1999, Stagecoach South Scotland has operated and provided numerous park & ride sites across their operating area.